 This means, that if a respondent of yours abandons the form halfway through, partial results will not be saved in your Results table.
 The reason is simple: collecting respondents’ data without their prior consent might result in legal issues in some countries, especially if the data is of a sensitive nature (e.g. bank, medical records).

-Please refer to our FAQ for more information on our data security measures.
+Please refer here for more information on our data security measures.

 Link your typeforms together

 If you are going to build a lengthy typeform, what we suggest you do is split it into several shorter typeforms and have the first redirect to the second and so on.
-Currently, you can do this either by redirecting respondents when submitting the typeform (PRO+ feature), or using the button on the customized Thank You screen (PRO feature).
-Whichever you choose, you can even use a trick to make it look as though respondents do not get redirected at all: rename the Submit button so it does not give the impression that the form ends there and to make sure respondents click the button on the Thank You screen, rename that button as well to something that implies that the form continues.
+Currently, you can do this either with Redirect on completion (PRO+ feature), or using the button on the customized Thank You Screen (PRO feature).
+Whichever you choose, you can even use a trick to make it look as though respondents do not get redirected at all: rename the Submit button so it does not give the impression that the form ends there and to make sure respondents click the button on the Thank You Screen, rename that button as well to something that implies that the form continues.

 Let’s take a political attitudes test as an example.
 Instead of one big survey, we’ve created three smaller ones linked together: